-Select index to set When adding a new rule, choose the Not selected option from the drop-down menu first.
+Select index to set When adding a new rule, choose the Not selected option from the drop- down menu first.
 This will automatically assign the next available index number to the new rule.
-If you are deleting or modifying an existing rule, select it and click the appropriate button to the right.
+If you are deleting or modifying an existing rule, select it and click the appropriate button to the right. --------------------- --

 Item Name Name filtering rule defined here.
-State Select Enabled to start using the static route when it is applied.
-To save a route you do not want to use now for later use without deleting it you can choose Disabled .
-Pass or Block Choose Block to drop packets as defined by the rule.
-The default Pass will route data without restriction as a normal packet.
+StateSelect Enabled to start using the static route when it is applied.
+To save route you do not want to use now for later use without deleting it you can choose Disabled.
+Pass or BlockChoose Block to drop packets as defined by the rule.
+The default Pass of route data without restriction as a normal packet.
 Interface Choose Ethernet or select a WAN interface.
 If you have a single PVC and have not modified the name of the WAN interface, it appears here as ISP1 (the default name for the WAN interface).
-Protocol Select ICMP, TCP, UDP or All to pass or block packets of that Source Type in the source IP address and select the Subnet Mask to pass or block packets form that IP address. < specifies the port n < specifies the port numbers less than and equal to the Start Port number specifies the port numbers greater than and equal to the Start Port number = sets the port number equal to the Start Port if there is no End Port specified; if an End Port number is specified, this defines a range of ports to filter.
+Protocol Select ICMP , TCP , UDP or All to pass or block packets of that protocol ty Source Type in the source IP address and select the Subnet Mask to pass or bl packets form that IP address. < specifies the port numbers less than and equal to the Start Port number specifies the port numbers greater than and equal to the Start Port number sets the port number equal to the Start Port if there is no End Port specified; if an End Port number is specified, this defines a range of ports to filter.
 The range is defined as the port numbers between the Start Port and End Port, including the Start and End Port numbers.
 Start Port For a range of ports, this will be the first port in the range.
+For a single port enter the port number

-For a single port enter the port number.
-End Port For a range of ports, this will be the last port in the range.
+Start Portenter the port number.End PortFor a range of ports, this will be the last port in the range.
+For a just enter the same port number entered in Start Port. enter the port number.
+For a range of ports, this will be the last port in the range.
 For a single port just enter the same port number entered in Start Port.
-Destination Type in the destination IP address and select the Subnet Mask to pass or block packets destined to that IP address.
+Type in the destination IP address and select the Subnet Mask to pass or block packets destined to that IP address.